diontron/MacTube/readme.md

 ![MacTube](https://i.imgur.com/IdCeRJF.png)

-MacTube is a native YouTube app for Macs.
+MacTube is a webview wrapper for YouTube for Mac OS.

 It was made for people who prefer Safari and don't want to have to open Chrome just to launch their official web app.